Tor1surphY/TheArtOfReadableCodeNote/README.md

 - there are some situations where generic names are useful

-If you’re going to use a generic name like tmp, it, or retval, have a good reason for doing so.
+If you’re going to use a generic name like `tmp`, `it`, or `retval`, have a good reason for doing so.

 ### 3. Using concrete names instead of abstract names

+When naming a variable, function, or other element, describe it concretely rather than abstractly.

 ### 4. Attaching extra information to a name, by using a suffix or prefix
 ### 5. Deciding how long a name should be
 ### 6. Using name formatting to pack extra information